torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 corresponding capability flags will be cleared upon registration.
 Generally, a function returns zero on success and negative on error.
-A function call should return only after the command has completed, but of course waiting for the device should not use processor time.
+A function call should return only after the command has completed, but of course waiting for the device should yest use processor time.

 ::